Akuli/jou/doc/bitwise.md

 For example, you can use `x * 8` when you need `x << 3`.

 The bitwise invert operator `~a` doesn't exist yet.
-For now, you can toggle all bits by applying XOR with a number consisting entirely of ones, e.g. `x ^ (0xFFFF_FFFF as uint32)` for a 32-bit invert.
+For now, you can toggle all bits with XOR, e.g. `x ^= 0xFFFF_FFFF` for a 32-bit invert.
 (Look below to understand what `0xFFFF_FFFF` does.)

 See also [issue #879](https://github.com/Akuli/jou/issues/879).